Digital-first, omnichannel platform built for enterprises

 Another key part of Pride month is realizing there’s still work to be done.
 So how can your campaign create an even greater impact in the community?

-One way is to partner with non-profit organizations that are getting stuff done.
+One way is to commit to helping tackle issues that specifically affect the LGBTQ+ community.
 That’s exactly what Bombas did here:

-Note how Bombas emphasizes that LGBTQ+ rights are important year-round right at the beginning of their post.
-They show their commitment to the community upfront.
+Note how Bombas emphasizes the strength and importance of the community itself, and commits to doing something specific to make it even stronger.
 (Also, note how they respond to Instagram users in the comments on their post.
 See how your brand can do the same here.)

-Another great way to take your impact to the next level is to seek feedback from the LGBTQ+ community within your own organization on how to better your internal culture.
-Everlane, an online clothing brand founded on the principle of treating people fairly through ethical fashion and fair wages, has a “100% Human” collection.
+Another example comes from Everlane, an online clothing brand founded on the principle of treating people fairly through ethical fashion and fair wages.
+They have a “100% Human” collection.
 Apart from these shirts spreading the message that we’re all 100% human and all have an inherent right to civil liberties, purchases of these clothing pieces also benefit several different human rights organizations.

 While there are many brands out there who participate in Pride successfully, these examples are key because they address three very important questions: